Comfa: Music and dance

 Song and dance form important parts of Comfa rituals.
 The religion teaches that music, especially drumming, helps the spirits to manifest at the ceremonies.
 The Comfa drum is a cylindrical structure, around two feet tall.
 It is usually used for invoking African, Dutch, or Indian spirits; when inviting Chinese, English, or Spanish spirits then Comfa practitioners will often favour Western-style instruments.
 The number of drums used in a ritual can range from one to seven, depending on the resources of the practitioner hosting the ceremony.
 Certain songs may be associated with the spirits of certain ethnicities that are being invoked; a common song to welcome the Chinese spirit is the Japanese song "Sukiyaki", for instance, while the English spirit may be welcomed with "My Bonnie Lies Over the Ocean", "Let Me Call You Sweetheart", or "The Tennessee Waltz".

 Having been called to the ritual, Comfa maintains, spirits may manifest by possessing participants.
 Those manifesting a spirit may then dance.
 Certain dances are associated with particular spirits; the waltz with English spirits, flamenco with Spanish spirits, and a dance involving hopping on one leg for Chinese spirits, for instance.
 The style of dance adopted may indicate the identity of the spirit manifesting through them.
 The host may use a broom to sweep away any spirits whose presence they do not desire.
+It is often thought that those emitting negative energy, either because of their hostility or scepticism, may undermine the success of the ceremony.

 Children are typically permitted to attend Comfa ceremonies, so that they may learn the religion's practice.

-It is often thought that those emitting negative energy, either because of their hostility or scepticism, may undermine the success of the ceremony.

 Demographics

-At the start of the 21st century, Gibson suggested that Comfa had around 33,000 practitioners, and was followed by about ten percent of the African-Guyanese population.
+At the start of the 21st century, Gibson suggested that Comfa had around 33,000 practitioners, and was followed by about 10% of the African-Guyanese population.